vijaycd/CarND-Project4/README.md

 Your Choice (Enter to exit):

 Select option 1 to run the project_video.mp4 frame by frame.
+The video is not running yet.